LaneOuyang/heat-tutorial/101.Hello-Compute/README.md

 </br>
 ### 6. CONGRATULATIONS!
 You're Done!

-__Compute Instances: Want to know more?__ For a complete list of properties, the source of truth is [the code](https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_server.py).
+__Compute Instances: Want to know more?__ For a complete list of properties, the source of truth is <a href="https://github.com/openstack/heat/blob/master/contrib/rackspace/heat/engine/plugins/cloud_server.py" target="_blank">the code</a>.
 Here is the guaranteed-to-be-out-of-date-as-soon-as-it-is-published list:

 ```yaml
 flavor: 1GB Standard Instance     # REQUIRED.
 Check Rackspace documentation for valid flavors.